Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 **Check your understanding**

-**NOTE: THIS IS QUITE COMPLICATED TASK.
-MAKE AN EASIER ONE THAT DOES NOT REQUIRED GOING BACK TO OTHER MATERIALS.** Calculate the temperatures in Kelvins using the Celsius values **and store the result a new column** calle `TEMP_KELVIN` in our dataframe.
+Calculate the temperatures in Kelvins using the Celsius values and store the result a new column called `TEMP_KELVIN` in our dataframe.
-0 Kelvins is is -273.15 degrees Celsius as we learned in Chapter 1.
+0 Kelvins is is -273.15 degrees Celsius as we learned in Chapter 1, and the formula for converting Celsius degrees (C) to Kelvins (K) is:
+ - `K = C + 273.15`

 ```python
 # Add column "TEMP_KELVIN" and populate it with Kelvin values